 Easy Setup with Multiple Pages Size and Master Pages

-Are you looking for an alternative to grids and guides and precise measuring when setting up your brochure print file?
+Are you looking for an alternative to grids, guides, and precise measuring when setting up your brochure print file?
 Are you looking for a faster way to get perfect panels?
 If so, we have some helpful layout tips for you.

 We are going to explore a new way of creating brochure panels with the multiple page sizes using Master Pages.
 This tutorial explains how to setup trifold brochures, but this concept can work for any folded project.
 This tutorial is for CS5 or later.